fullstack-development/web3-roadmap/blockchain/bitcoin.md

 ## Questions:

 * What is blockchain?
 What problem does it solve?
-* What is node in blockchain?
+* What is a node in blockchain?
 What types of nodes do you know?
-* What is hash function and what is 5 rules with it?
+* What is a hash function and what are 5 rules with it?
 * What types of keys are there?
 What are they needed for?
 * What is UTXO?
-* What is problem of double spending?
-How does it solve in bitcoin?
+* What is the problem of double spending?
+How is it solved in bitcoin?
 * What task needs to be solved to add your block to the blockchain?
 What is nonce?
 What is Mining Difficulty?
 * Who are miners and what are mining pools?
 What is Asics?
 * What happens if two miners solve the problem at the same time?
 * What is a hash rate?
-* What Is a Merkle Tree?
+* What Is Merkle Tree?
 Why Are Merkle Trees Important in Blockchains?